25A0/Quadtastic/README.md

  - [ ] Detect when an image changed on disk
  - [ ] Make Load button glow when file changed on disk
  - [ ] Make Export button glow when quads have changed since last export
+ - [ ] Show confirmation dialog when the user would lose changes by loading a new image or quad file
+ - [ ] Test palette feature in libquadtastic
+ - [ ] Adjust center of the viewport after zooming
+ - [ ] Add file browser
+ - [ ] Add info next to zoom level: size of currently drawn quad
  - [ ] Add text area that wraps at layout boundary automatically
  - [ ] Outline quads with a color that maximizes contrast (i.e. white for darker areas, black for brighter areas).
 The most efficient way to do this is